angarsky/diveintopython/learn/variables/tuple.md

+> [!NOTE]
+> Read this tutorial on the website: https://diveintopython.org/learn/variables/tuple

 What is a tuple in Python?
 A tuple in Python is an immutable sequence of values, similar to a list.
 However, tuples cannot be modified once they are created, which means you cannot add, remove or change elements in a tuple.

 ## Creating Tuple in Python